 Learning about investment, and how it can also generate a decent income over time, is also something which could greatly benefit future generations, and help them to avoid getting into debt in the first place.
 As such, it is well worth looking into the different ways to go about teaching younger people about this.

 Learning how to effectively budget is another incredibly important (yet undervalued) skill which can help people to avoid getting into financial trouble further down the line.
 For such little time/effort, budgets can save people a huge amount of money in the long run.
+Perhaps the Income and Expenditure spreadsheet from this site, could be your starting point.

 By measuring income against expense, and setting limits accordingly (looking at variable expenses as well as fixed expenses), a budget can provide a basic outline as to how much money can be spent in any given time period.
 When stuck to, it is a fool proof way for young people to avoid debt and start building wealth, and is sure to help them be financially independent.